Overcoming Limbic System Dysfunction Through Neuroplasticity

 The limbic system is the brain’s “threat detection and response mechanism.”
 It is responsible for detecting and responding to environmental threats, whether they are physical or emotional.
 When the limbic system becomes impaired, it can produce an exaggerated stress response that can lead to a variety of chronic health conditions.

 The fight or flight response is a physiological reaction that occurs in response to a perceived threat.
 The body rapidly mobilizes energy to deal with the threat, either by fighting or fleeing.
-This response is mediated by the sympathetic nervous system, and it involves a number of different hormones and neurotransmitters.
+This response is mediated by the sympathetic nervous system, and it involves different hormones and neurotransmitters.

 The fight or flight response is an important survival mechanism, but it can also become dysfunctional.
 When the response is activated inappropriately, it can lead to chronic health conditions such as anxiety, panic disorder, and PTSD.
 Brain retraining through neuroplasticity may be able to help resolve these issues.